vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

   It is recommended to recreate the templates from the new template cookbook 2.0 to avoid any errors.

 ```
-Note for CSE 3.1.3: Because CSE 3.1.3 uses RDE 2.1, the above holds true, except that
+Note for CSE 3.1.3 and 3.1.4: Because these use RDE 2.1, the above holds true, except that
 `urn:vcloud:type:cse:nativeCluster:2.1.0` instead of `urn:vcloud:type:cse:nativeCluster:2.0.0` will be used,
 and RDE 1.0 clusters will be upgraded to use RDE 2.1.
 ```